A1.7: Professions and studies

 Exercise 3: Cluster the words

-Instruction: Assign the following words to the categories "Professions" or "Studies" to better understand their meaning.
+Instruction: Assign the following words correctly to one of the two categories: 'Professions' or 'Studies'.

 Berufe